-The normal “checkpoints” that regulate mitosis are ignored or bypassed by the cancer cell.
+The standard “checkpoints” that regulate mitosis are ignored or bypassed by the cancer cell.

-Cancer begins when a single cell transforms, or turns from a normal cell to a cancer cell.
+Cancer begins when a single cell transforms or turns from ordinary to cancer cells.

-This is often due to a change in the function of one of several genes that normally function to control growth.
+This is often due to a change in several genes that usually function to control growth.

-That is, the cell cycle gene p53, the “guardian of the genome” that is mutated in more than 50% of all human cancers or suppresses tumor formation.
+The cell cycle gene p53, the “guardian of the genome,” is mutated in more than 50% of all human cancers or suppresses tumor formation.

-Once these crucial Cell Cycle genes begin to behave abnormally, cancer cells begin to proliferate violently from repeated and uncontrolled mitosis.
+Once these crucial Cell Cycle genes behave abnormally, cancer cells begin to proliferate violently from repeated and uncontrolled mitosis.

-Unlike normal cells, cancer cells ignore the usual density-dependent growth inhibition, multiplying after contact with other cells, accumulating until all nutrients have been depleted.
+Unlike normal cells, cancer cells ignore the usual density-dependent growth inhibition, multiplying after contact with other cells and accumulating until all nutrients have been depleted.

 Cell growth and tumors